Melodie15/fatimrobbins.updateportfolio.github.io/README.md

 # fatimrobbins.updateportfolio.github.io
 Fatim Robbins' Portfolio of Projects

 My portfolio consists of several apps and assignments built using HTML, CSS, Bootstrap and Javascript.
-The Travel Genie project is a group project with 3 other talented developers.
+The Travel Genie is a group project with 3 other talented developers.

 Screenshotsof the site: